ilyycia/ilyycia.github.io/_pages/about.md

 In mathematics, it's a recursive function that takes a function as an argument and returns a new function.
 </p>

+This blog is no longer updated or maintained.
+New website:  <a href="https://ilyyc.pages.dev/" rel="nofollow"> LYYCIA</a>

 </div>